Defect Localized Entropy: Renormalization Group and Holography

 \subsection{Setup of DCFT}

 We consider a local, unitary, Euclidean CFT on a $D$-dimensional spacetime $\cal{M}$ with coordinates $x^{\mu}$ ($\mu = 0, \dots, D - 1$) and metric $g_{\mu\nu}$, the so called ``bulk'' CFT.
-We introduce a codimension $D - p$ defect along a $p$-dimensional submanifold $\Sigma$ with coordinates $\hat x^a$ ($a = 0, \dots, p - 1$).
-We parameterize $\Sigma \hookrightarrow \cal{M}$ by embedding functions $X^{\mu}(\hat x)$ such that $\Sigma$'s induced metric is $\gamma_{ab} \equiv g_{\mu\nu} \partial_a X^{\mu} \partial_b X^{\nu}$.
-Physically, the defect can arise from $p$-dimensional degrees of freedom coupled to the bulk CFT and/or boundary conditions imposed on the bulk CFT fields.
-If a Lagrangian description exists, the DCFT action has the ambient part and the defect part \beq I_{\text{DCFT}} = \int \text{d}^D x \sqrt{g} {\cal L}_{\text{CFT}} + \int \text{d}^p \hat x \sqrt{\gamma} {\cal L}_{\text{defect}}\ . \eeq In the case of codimension one, if one of the two sides is trivial, the defect becomes a boundary.
+We introduce a codimension $D - p$ defect along a $p$-dimensional submanifold $\Sigma$ with coordinates $\hat x^a$ ($a = 0, \dots, p - 1$) and induced metric $\gamma_{ab} \equiv g_{\mu\nu} \partial_a X^{\mu} \partial_b X^{\nu}$, where $X^{\mu}(\hat x)$ is the embedding function parameterizing $\Sigma \hookrightarrow \cal{M}$.
+Physically, the defect can arise from coupling $p$-dimensional degrees of freedom to the bulk CFT.\footnote{Or from imposing boundary conditions on the bulk CFT fields.
+In the codimension one case, if one of the two sides is trivial, the defect becomes a boundary.} As mentioned in the introduction, we treat $p$-dimensional degrees of freedom as internal degrees of freedom, which means that one should integrate out them to obtain the defect operator.
+If a Lagrangian description exists, the DCFT action has the ambient part and the defect part

+where $\phi$ denotes the bulk degrees of freedom and $\psi$ the defect degrees of freedom.\footnote{See \cite{tong2018gauge} for such an explicit construction of Wilson loop operator in gauge theory.}